‘Misrule of 20 years’: Jharkhand CM slams previous state govts | Politics

 Jharkhand came into being on November 15, 2000, and since then the state has been ruled mostly by the BJP.

-The ED has issued several summonses to the Jharkhand Chief Minister Hemant Soren for questioning in a money-laundering case linked to an alleged land scam.
+The ED has issued several summonses to Soren for questioning in a money-laundering case linked to an alleged land scam.

-''The Jharkhand government has decided to generate more power to get rid of DVC very soon,'' Soren said expressing hope that in the next one year, the state will become self-sufficient in power generation and people would no longer need to depend on DVC for electricity.
+''The Jharkhand government has decided to generate more power to get rid of DVC very soon,'' Soren said, expressing hope that in the next one year, the state will become self-sufficient in power generation and people would no longer need to depend on DVC for electricity.

 Around one lakh consumers are now availing 100 units of free power in Hazaribag district under the policy framed by his government, Soren said.
-He announced that more schemes for the poor will be announced after his government completes four years later this month.
-Referring to the 35 lakh and 55 lakh applications received in the first and second phases of AYASAD regarding problems faced by the poor people, Soren claimed these indicated that the previous governments did nothing for them.
-Even government officials, who were being paid salaries to serve the general public, were not allowed to discharge their responsibilities, he alleged. ''We made the same officials to resolve the problems of the poor people at their doorstep.
-They are travelling to remote areas on bullock carts, buses and motorcycles carrying their laptops and printers etc to serve them,'' Soren said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)